 - Medications.
 Prescription medications or injections are used to treat the pain, swelling, and inflammation. - Dietary restrictions.
 Foods and beverages that are high in purines should be avoided, since purines are converted in the body to uric acid. - Fluids.
 Drink plenty of water and other fluids each day, while also avoiding alcoholic beverages, which cause dehydration. - Immobilize and elevate the foot.
 Avoid standing and walking to give your foot a rest.
-Also, elevate your foot (level with or slightly above the heart) to help reduce the swelling. - Cortisone Injection.
-A combination of numbing medicine and cortisone injected into the joint can help relieve pain and reduce the inflammation.
+Also, elevate your foot (level with or slightly above the heart) to help reduce swelling.